Updated July 2020

 If you are worried about your dress not fitting (because you bought it too small as a goal weight, or because you’ve enjoyed the holidays) then consider taking it to an alternations specialist.
 If the dress still fits, but you are worried it won’t fit for much longer, consider trying the dress on a few times before the wedding to keep tabs on the fitting.

 The final fear that many brides struggle with is their overall clumsiness.
-Walking down an aisle is both exciting a nerve-wracking.
+Walking down an aisle is both exciting and nerve-wracking.
 What if you trip over your own feet?
 What if you fall and tear your dress?
-This can easily become a beach wedding problem, but there is hope!
+This can easily become one of those common beach wedding problems, but there is hope!